vharney/Word-Solitaire/README.md

   - Random letter generator (used to form letter in rows to be submitted)

 2. Data structures for storing game status
+  These Data will be stored in a user defined data type of struct:
     - Saving game progress :
-      - Storing mistakes
+      - Storing mistakes (int variable)
-      - Storing unfinished words and/or empty rows
+      - Storing unfinished words and/or empty rows (dynamic array of char)
-      - Storing score
+      - Storing score (int variable)
+    - Booleans to keep the game looping until player decides to stop playing
   - Storing high score

 3. Dynamic memory management
+  - Allocating memory to 5 arrays of size 10 each
-  - To store each row in a dynamic array (will be freed before the program is terminated)
+  - To store each row in a dynamic array
+  - Freeing the memory allocated before the program is terminated

 4. File input/output (e.g., for loading/saving game status)
   - When game ends fout to a file containing the high score (high_score.txt) if the high score is beaten